Gérard Adde's work at the time of an endless flow of words and images.

 I use appropriation, quotation, copy, interposition, reference, repetition, speed, and I inter-cross them in order to put them in service of a tactic of inveighing both words and things questioning our own reality.
-Paradoxically, just as an invisible text, my step evokes at the same time zapping and a terrestrial existence devoted to the appreciation and the production of an esthetic object.
+As an unreadable texte, my artistic approach is paradoxical.
+It evokes at the same time zapping and a terrestrial existence devoted to the appreciation and the production of an aesthetic object.

 As for the pictograms, it belongs to the art of secret, it gives an unintelligible message, it hides its meaning and protects it like a treasure.
 It does not surrender straight away, it broaches the speculation, the thought; but it willingly unveils to he who seeks its meaning.

 In a nutshell, I think that, in any case and to different degrees, the writing is composed of what is hiding, it plays hide and seek, it is a key at the service of the imaginary, just as it implies an indispensable exchange between oneself and the other.
 The written word, just as the words exchanged in confidence, with kindness , with benevolence, provides some air.
 There is a dynamic, a vital energy, a breath in any language.